Developing a marketing plan

 Step 5: Choosing your marketing channels

 There are many different places to market your store including paid advertising, blog posts, press releases, social media, and email.
 Some marketing channels are better suited to short-term goals, and others are better for long-term customer retention.
-You can develop a mix of channels that you use in different ways and to reach different groups of customers.
+You can develop a mix of channels that you use in different ways and to reach different segments of customers.
 For example, you could pay for online advertising to attract new customers, and maintain a blog to attract repeat visits to your store.

 Whether you are investing time or money into your marketing strategies, there is a cost to marketing your products.
 Make sure that you set a budget before you choose your marketing channels and begin developing advertising and content.